Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Evaluation

+\textbf{Implementation Issues of LSC.}~MDSC has zero coverage on AEs generated using CW.
+Generally, perturbations added by CW are harder to identify~\cite{carlini2017cw}.
+This statement can also be illustrated by \T~\ref{tab:fault-rq1} (nearly all coverage values of PGD are much higher than CW) and \F~\ref{fig:adv}.
+Though LSC also gives zero coverage for CW AEs, it is seemingly due to some numerical issues.
+In particular, we observed some \texttt{inf} (infinite numbers) when LSC was computing the Gaussian kernel to measure the ``surprise'' of a test input.
+AE may induce a large neuron output, which consequently result in \texttt{inf} since exponential functions ($f(x) = e^x$) are used by the Gaussian kernel.
+DSC shows generally promising results for this evaluation, giving higher coverage values for AEs than normal test inputs.

-KMNC has nearly no response to AEs, but NBC and SNAC respond notably towards AEs.
-The reason is straightforward: we find that AEs primarily lead to out-of-range neuron outputs. \tool\ generally measures how divergent a layer output is and responds to the density change of layer outputs.
-Therefore, the out-of-range neuron outputs, which either induce a higher variance or introduce a low-density layer output, can be captured by \tool.
-NC responds more to AEs when compared with NCS.
-The key difference between NC and NCS is that NCS operates on the rescaled values, thus it monitors the relative top percent neurons.
-If all neuron outputs are increased with the same value, there will be no coverage increase.
+\textbf{Correlation to ``Out-of-Bound'' Neuron Outputs.}~KMNC has no response to AEs, but NBC and SNAC respond notably, because AEs primarily lead to out-of-range neuron outputs. \tool\ measures how divergent a layer output is and responds to the density change of layer outputs.
+Therefore, the out-of-range neuron outputs, which either induce a higher variance or introduce a low-density layer output, can be captured.

+\textbf{Clarification.}~Using training data to generate AEs helps alleviate side effects caused by the diversity of test data.
+To clarify, AEs generated using training data should not introduce new semantical content, because AEs retain patterns in the training data except several stealthily mutated pixels (e.g., a cat in a seed image still appears in the resulting AE).
+Therefore, if the coverage increases, it shows the fault-revealing capability.
+Nevertheless, if we use AEs generated by the test dataset, it is hard to determine if the increase is due to unseen semantical content on AEs (because test inputs are unseen by DNNs), or due to the fault-revealing capability.
+We also report results on AEs generated using test data in \T~\ref{tab:fault-test-rq1}, whose findings are generally consistent with \T~\ref{tab:fault-rq1}.

+\textbf{Adversarial Perturbations.}~While NBC/SNAC/DSC appear to match all ground truth in \T~\ref{tab:fault-rq1}, we suspect that they respond to the adversarial perturbations instead of the fault-revealing capability of AEs.
+This is derived from the following controlled experiments.
+We first randomly pick 1,000 inputs from the test set (which has 10,000 inputs).
+Then, we add adversarial-perturbations (CW/PGD) on these inputs but do \textit{not} change their predictions (they are thus \textit{not} AE).
+Let these adversarial-perturbed inputs be AP.
+We compare the increased coverage of AP vs. test dataset (Test).